dojo/docs/dijit/Tree.rst

 There's always a single root item for a Tree, returned by the model's getRoot() method.
 It might be a real item from the store (such as a tree of employees, with the CEO as the root), or it if there's no single root item in the store (like if the store lists continents but the top item, "the world", is implied, the model is responsible for fabricating such a root item (from the perspective of the tree).

 Correspondingly, all trees have a root node, corresponding to the root "item" from the model.

-Sometimes you don't want that "the world" top level node to show up, especially if the Tree is inside a TitlePane/AccordionPane/etc. with the label "The World".
+Sometimes you don't want that "the world" top level node to be displayed, especially if the Tree is inside a TitlePane/AccordionPane/etc. with the label "The World".
 In that case you should set showRoot=false.
 The item still exists in the model but it's hidden on the screen: